ncongduy/Python-exercises/README.md

 # Python-exercises
-These are my Python exercises file.
+These are my Python exercise files.